orix-software/orix-software.github.io/docs/kernel/primitives/xfree.md

     BRK_KERNEL XFREE
 ```

-!!! tip "See [free](../../../developper_manual/orixsdk) macro from orix-sdk to use it "
+!!! tip "See [mfree](../../../developer_manual/orixsdk/mfree) macro from orix-sdk to use it"

 !!! fail "XFREE still have bugs for versions before kernel v2022.2"